EgorDudyrev/egordudyrev/README.md

 I have worked in data science for 3 years: played a lot with gradient boostings, SHAP, made models understandable for business.

-Now I strive to create a new ML model: as accurate as gradient boostings, as interpretable as small decision trees and applicable to as many types of data as neural networks.
+Now I strive to create a new ML model: as accurate as gradient boostings, as interpretable as small decision trees, and applicable to as many types of data as neural networks.

 To do so I'm developing [FCApy](https://github.com/EgorDudyrev/FCApy) python package based on the ideas from Formal Concept Analysis theory.